INFORMSJoC/2021.0329/README.md

 ## Description

-The goal of this software is to illustrate the the convergence behaviors of stochastic kriging-assisted simulation with random covariates.
+The goal of this repository is to illustrate the the convergence behaviors of stochastic kriging-assisted simulation with random covariates.

 ## Replicating